abakumova/price-observer/README.md

 ## Introduction

+Price Observer is a price monitoring web-application.
+The application is built using Java programming language, Spring Boot, and MySQL database.

 The application itself is a pretty and clear tool to monitor the price of popular products.
 In the current version the application support only the products made by Apple company. <br>
 Price Observer supports Sign-In/Sign-Up possibility implemented with Spring Security.
 Authorized users can add products